Aristides Marcano Olaizola, PhD

 University, M.V.
 Lomonosov, Moscow, Russia (1980).

-Applied and nonlinear optics, fluorescence, Raman, absorption spectroscopy, thermal lensing spectroscopy, characterization of dye solutions, nonlinear absorption and fluorescence, high sensitivity detection system and measurement of ultra-low absorption, fiber optics sensors, four-wave mixing and polarization spectroscopy, nonlinear dynamic induced by lasers in liquids, Z-scan characterization of nonlinear refraction and absorption, characterization of photo-sensitizers and photodynamic therapy studies.
+Applied and nonlinear optics, fluorescence, Raman, absorption spectroscopy, thermal lensing spectroscopy, characterization of dye solutions, nonlinear optical effects in absorption and fluorescence of dye solutions, high sensitivity detection system and measurement of ultra-low absorption, fiber optics sensors, four-wave mixing and polarization spectroscopy of dye solutions, nonlinear dynamic induced by lasers in liquids, characterization of photo-sensitizers and photodynamic therapy studies.

 - NSF HBCU, “Targeted Infusion Project: A MakerLab at Delaware State University, Role Co-PI.
 Total awarded $399,672.
 Period covered: October 2017-09/01/2020.